chizobavictory/etap-task/README.md

 - **Paystack**: Integration with Paystack is implemented for fund transfers between banks and wallets, which adds an additional layer of security and authentication.

+- **TypeORM**: The application uses TypeORM, an ORM that can run in NodeJS, to interact with the database.

+- **Postman**: The API is documented using Postman, which provides a user-friendly interface for testing the API.

+## Paystack Design
+To implement the functionality of transferring between accounts, paystack API needs the amount and the recipient code.

+To get the recipient code, another paystack API is called to generate the recipient code taking in the bank code, fullname and account number you are transferring from.

+When the recipient code is generated, it is stored in the database and used to verify the transfer.

+As a result of these constraints I added fullname to the user object while creating a user and also added bank code and account number to the wallet object while creating a wallet.

 ## API Endpoints

 The API provides the following endpoints: